Den2016/yii2-rest-app/docs/guide-zh-CN/topic-shared-hosting.md

         'identityClass' => 'common\models\User',
         'enableAutoLogin' => true,
         'identityCookie' => [
-            'name' => '_identity-backend',
+            'name' => '_identity-api',
             'path' => '/admin',
             'httpOnly' => true,
         ],
     ],
     'session' => [
-        // this is the name of the session cookie used for login on the backend 'name' => 'advanced-backend',
+        // this is the name of the session cookie used for login on the api 'name' => 'advanced-api',
         'cookieParams' => [
             'path' => '/admin',
         ],